Becoming a Fellow

 A Fellow of the Canadian Institute of Actuaries (FCIA) can effectively apply the Canadian practice-specific standards, legislation, concepts and techniques of actuarial science as defined in the CIA’s education syllabuses, and has demonstrated a required amount of experience, including Canadian actuarial practice.

 FCIAs have opportunities across a variety of industries, from more traditional roles in insurance and pensions to emerging opportunities in banking and predictive analytics.
 FCIAs have a highly valued toolkit that can be applied in new environments in alignment with personal interests and goals – the possibilities are nearly endless.
-Fellows can append the initials FCIA to their names and may fulfill certain reserved roles in Canada.
+Fellows can append the initials FCIA to their names and may fulfil certain reserved roles in Canada.

 On average, it takes seven to nine years to become an FCIA, including university education, or one to three years after achieving another Fellowship-level credential from a recognized actuarial organization.